gonzalo123/ionic2_to_s3/README.md

 Taking photos with a ionic2 and upload to S3 Bucket with SAP's Cloud Foundry, Silex and Lumen
 ======

 Today I want to play with an experiment.
 When I work with mobile applications, I normally use ionic and on-premise backends.
-Today I want play with cloud based backend.
-In this small experiment I want to use an ionic2 application to take pictures and upload them to S3 bucket.
+Today I want play with cloud based backends.
+In this small experiment I want to use an ionic2 application to take pictures and upload them to an S3 bucket.
 Let's start.

 First I've created a simple ionic2 application.
-It's a very simple aplication.
-Only one page with a button to trigger the device's camera
+It's a very simple application.
+Only one page with a button to trigger the device's camera.

 ```html
 <ion-header>